Tonsillectomy and adenotonsillectomy

 How can I care for my child at home?

-- pain relief is important after the operation.
+Pain relief is important after the operation.
 Your doctor or nurse can advise you about what pain relief to use.
-Giving pain-relieving medication (such as paracetamol) regularly is important for as long as your child needs it
+Giving pain-relieving medication (such as paracetamol) regularly is important for as long as your child needs it.
+Some children may get a prescription for stronger pain relief such as ibuprofen or tramadol.

-- make sure you don’t give your child any aspirin or aspirin-containing medicines (such as Aspro, AsproClear or Codis) for 14 days before or after the operation.
-If you are unsure, check the label and see if the words aspirin or salicylic acids are mentioned.
-Aspirin may increase the risk of bleeding during or after surgery
+Make sure you don't give your child any aspirin or aspirin-containing medicines (such as Aspro, AsproClear or Codis).
+If you are unsure, check the label and see if it mentions the words aspirin or salicylic acids.
+Aspirin may increase the risk of bleeding during or after the operation and may increase the risk of a serious and rare disease named Reye syndrome.

-- giving pain relief 30 minutes before eating can help.
-Regular pain relief (as advised by your doctor) can help your child drink adequate amounts
+Giving pain relief 30 minutes before eating can help - regular pain relief can help your child drink adequate amounts.
+Remember, it's important to follow your doctor's advice about pain relief.

-- children should rest for five to seven days after their operation; they should avoid sports and swimming for 14 days.
-They can usually return to more normal activity after 14 days.
-Children will usually need two weeks off school
+Children should rest for 5 to 7 days after their operation.
+They should avoid sports and swimming for 14 days.
+They can usually return to normal activity after 14 days.
+Children will usually need 2 weeks off school.

 What are the complications?